 Note: Despite the picture of the MicroLogix 1200, the tool clearly states it only works with MicroLogix 1000 files.

 Step 3) After a few moments you should see your new Micro800 open with the imported code.
 You may also see a window with several warnings.
 At this point it's recommended you review all the warnings, as well as compare the original file to the new one to insure everything imported correctly:

 For more information on converting MicroLogix projects to the Micro800 using CCW, check out our previous articles on the subject below:

 - [artadrr-micro-e]Rockwell releases MicroLogix 1000 to Micro800 Migration Guide

 - Rockwell releases Micrologix 1000 to Micro800 Conversion Tool

 - How to get Rockwell's Micrologix to Micro800 Conversion Tool

 - MicroLogix 1000 and 1500 “end of life” date announced

 I hope the above article detailing how to import MicroLogix programs into Micro800s using the CCW conversion tool was helpful.

-If you have any comments, questions, or suggestions, please feel free to leave them with us by submitting the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or suggestions, please feel free to leave them with us by submitting the “post a comment or question” link below.